Kitura/kitura.dev/content/docs/guides/client/iOSClient.md

                "Grapefruit": 0.64]
 ```

 After we have done this, we will register a GET route on the router to the "/fruit" path.
-We will want this to take the fruit name as a String, to get the corresponding value and return the Fruit object containing both the fruit name and its price.
+We will want this to take the the name of the fruit, as a String, get the corresponding value and return the Fruit object containing both the fruit name and its price.
 Add this code after the dictionary:

 ```swift
 app.router.get("/fruit") { (fruitName: String, completion: (Fruit?, RequestError?) -> Void) in